What To Expect

 Typical Atlas Trail Series Day Timeline

-If you are participating in all three days, you will arrive at the race venue of your choice late Thursday afternoon.
-It is here that you will get your bib, your packet, swag and tent space assignments.
-This will allow you the proper time to check-in and get comfortable at your home away from home.
+If you are participating in all three days, you will want to arrive Thursday afternoon.
+It is here that you will get your bib, your packet, swag and campsite assignments.
+This will allow you the proper time to check-in and get comfortable at your new home away from home.

-After you have picked up your race packet we will have volunteers help you find your tent.
-You’ll be able to unpack and relax.
+After you have picked up your race packet we will have volunteers help you find your campsite.
+You’ll be able to unpack, set up and relax.
 You’ll have time to explore the Main Hub, locate the bathrooms and showers, food/awards tent, and the expo area.
 The first night we’ll serve a light dinner and get to know one another.

 Each morning participants will have a chance to warm up and grab some breakfast.
 6:30 am breakfast will start and finish up around 7:45am.
 By 8:00 am runners will be staged according to their category and it’s off to the trails.
 Timing/GPS devices will help keep track of all participants, as well as providing accurate results for each runner.
 These devices must be worn out on the course at all times.